2023 Most Popular Journalism Bachelor's Degree Schools in Connecticut

 The colleges and universities below are the most popular for journalism majors pursuing a bachelor's degree.

-Our 2023 rankings named Quinnipiac University the most popular school in Connecticut for journalism students working on their bachelor’s degree.
+Our analysis found Quinnipiac University to be the most popular school for journalism students who want to pursue a bachelor’s degree in Connecticut.
 Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.

 Of the 44 students majoring in journalism at Quinnipiac, 48% are male and 52% are female.